Tamburasca/HarpsichordTuning/README.md

 The maximum inharmonicity coefficient needs to be adjusted in [parameters.py](https://github.com/Tamburasca/HarpsichordTuning/blob/master/Tuning/parameters.py), depending on the instrument to be tuned, B < 0.001 and < 0.05 for harpsichords and pianos, respectively.
-Finally, an artificial spectrum is calculated from f<sub>0</sub> and B and compared to the measured spectrum by minimizating the L1-norm of the coefficient vector.
+Finally, a synthetic spectrum is calculated from f<sub>0</sub> and B and compared to the measured one by minimizating the L1-norm of the coefficient vector, the coefficients being
+<em>abs(f<sub>i</sub><sup>measured</sup> - f<sub>i</sub><sup>calculated</sup>)</em>.
+The L2-norm was tested, but behaved inferior.
 I employ the module [scipy.optimize.slsqp](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-slsqp.html#optimize-minimize-slsqp), designed for least-square minimizations.
-Although it requires the Jacobian of the L1 - imposing additional CPU-power - it seemed to be the most reliable and fastest, when compared to brute-force or 'L-BFGS-B'.
+Although it requires the Jacobian of the L1 to be computed as well - imposing additional CPU-power - it seemed to be the most reliable and fastest minimizer, when compared to brute-force or 'L-BFGS-B'.

 ### Features